MGIS-UMN-GIS5578/GIS5578-week4/README.md

 1. lab 2

 ## ArcGIS Pro (Spyder) Integration
-We still are working on this, we should have an official set of instructions by the end of the week.
+The lab is currently setup.
+We are working on a Virtual Machine.

 This will allow you to execute your file in Python exec(open(r"").read())